tr1llkilla/Sekher-Boethos/README.md

 this concept be used to define a new programming language and if so, how would I go about creating a mini compiler or interpreter in C++ that uses this ElevenValueBoolean class?
 From this I realized what a compiler really is and how it works.
 Computer science, programming, software engineering, and technology all apply this general concept of reinterpreting.
 That what is what a compiler is.
-A reinterprets of binary code into something else, like machine code or bytecode, based on a set of pre-defined "rules" or syntax.
+A reinterpretation of binary code into something else, like machine code or bytecode, based on a set of pre-defined "rules" or syntax.
 And the current ideology the programming world follows in designing it's current archetecture for systems and hardware from "master-slave" - "dynamic (it really isnt dynamic in this sense it's just a fakazz reapplication of binary concepts) programming" ... to "client-server" - "cloud computing" - "distributed systems" - "parallel processing" - "quantum computing"